‘The Bachelor’ Winner Cassie Randolph Opens Up About Relationship With Colton Underwood

-The Bachelor fans finally got to hear from Colton Underwood and Cassie Randolph in the season finale Tuesday night and the two had plenty of updates to share.
+The Bachelor fans finally got to hear from Colton Underwood and Cassie Randolph in the season finale on Tuesday night, and the two had plenty of updates to share.
 It was definitely a wild ride for Cassie and Colton, but they had good news for anxious fans.
 Before the show even aired on the West Coast, Randolph took to her Instagram page to open up further about the situation.

 While Colton has played coy for months regarding how his Bachelor journey went, Cassie had to be even more vague and cryptic.
-Now neither Randolph or Underwood has to hide anything any longer and The Bachelor winner couldn’t resist hopping on social media to share some additional thoughts.
+Now, neither Randolph nor Underwood has to hide anything any longer — and The Bachelor winner couldn’t resist hopping on social media to share some additional thoughts.

 Randolph posted a selfie on her Instagram page showing her kissing Underwood.
-She said she was too impatient to wait any longer in the evening before sharing her thoughts.
-Cassie opened up about how uncertain she was beginning this experience and how rocky the road was at times.
+She said she was too impatient to wait any longer before sharing her thoughts.
+Cassie opened up about how uncertain she was beginning this experience, and how rocky the road was at times.

-The Bachelor star called Colton her best friend and praised him for showing her the “purest, strongest love” any lady could hope to receive.
-Fans went wild over this update and will be anxious to see more.
-Randolph has a whopping 1.2 million followers now on Instagram and more than 575,000 liked the post within the first 12 hours it was on the site.
+The Bachelor star called Colton her best friend, and praised him for showing her the “purest, strongest love” any lady could hope to receive.
+Fans went wild over this update, and will be anxious to see more.
+Randolph has a whopping 1.2 million followers now on Instagram, and more than 575,000 of those liked the post within 12 hours of it having been posted.

 View this post on Instagram